See what makes this Ohio landscape so special.

 Kitty Todd Preserve is composed of low-lying wetlands and windblown sand dunes populated by prairie, oak savanna, woodland and forest—all set in a rural suburban area.

-Home to the globally endangered black oak savanna community, the preserve has one of the highest concentrations of rare species of any nature preserve in the state.
+Home to the globally endangered black oak savanna community, the preserve has one of the highest concentrations of rare species in the state.
 Notable species include the Karner blue butterfly and wild lupine (both pictured).

-Another notable species found at Kitty Todd Preserve is the endangered lark sparrow (eggs pictured here).
+Another notable species at Kitty Todd is the endangered lark sparrow (eggs pictured).
 All told, Kitty Todd is home to roughly 140 native bird species, earning it a spot along the new Lake Erie Birding Trail.

 In addition to birding, the preserve is a popular place for families to hike, wildlife-watch and volunteer.